Zico (footballer): Personal life

 Zico is the grandson of Fernando Antunes Coimbra (paternal grandfather) and Arthur Ferreira da Costa Silva (maternal grandfather), both Portuguese.
 His father, José Antunes Coimbra, also Portuguese (b.
 Tondela, 1901; d.
-Rio de Janeiro, 1986), came to Brazil at age of 10.
-Zico's mother, Matilde Ferreira da Silva Costa, was born in 1919.
+Rio de Janeiro, 1986), came to Brazil aged 10.
+Zico's mother, Matilde Ferreira da Silva Costa, was born in 1919 but died 16 years after her husband in 2002.
+Because of his origins, he also holds Portuguese citizenship in addition to his Brazilian one.

 Zico was the youngest of six children—Maria José (Zezé), Antunes, Nando, Edu and Antônio (Tonico).

 In 1969 Zico met his future wife, Sandra Carvalho de Sá.
 In 1970 the couple became engaged and married in 1975.
 Sandra's sister, Sueli, is Edu's wife.
 Zico has three sons, Arthur Jr., Bruno and Thiago.
 Zico is also a member of the legendary squad Classic Eleven from the FIFA video games series.
 Zico is Roman Catholic.
+He is a distant relative of the Portuguese footballer Eduardo Quaresma.